AminEsmaeily/Portia.Roslyn.CheckedException/Portia.Roslyn.CheckedException/Portia.Roslyn.CheckedException.Vsix/README.txt

 <br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In __CheckedException__ project of the __Portia__ project we created a Visual Studio extention(.VSIX) that can add ability of JAVA's Checked Exception to C#.
 It makes Programmers and Solution Designers to be able to design layers and methods with less risk of unhandled exceptions.
 They can handle exceptions in any layer they want and have a good _Stack Trace_ of the throwed exceptions.
 <br/>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To use this extention you should add reference to Portia.Roslyn.Base library and after that, add **CheckedException.Base.ThrowsExceptionAttribute** annotation to top of method like this:
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;To use this extention you should add attribute of type **CheckedException.Base.ThrowsExceptionAttribute** to top of method like this:
 <br/>
 ```csharp
 [CheckedException.Base.ThrowsException(typeof(InvalidCastException))]